• Home

 About This Song

-“Watch What Happens” was written by Michel Legrand for the 1964 film The Umbrellas of Cherbourg.
-The original French lyrics were written by Jacques Demy, who also directed the film.
-The English lyrics were written by Norman Gimbel.
+“Watch What Happens” was composed by Michel Legrand, with French lyrics by Jacques Demy, for the 1964 film The Umbrellas of Cherbourg.
+Norman Gimbel wrote the English lyrics.
 Tony Bennett’s was the first recording of the song, other than the film soundtrack, and the first in English.

 About This Version

-Tony Bennett recorded “Watch What Happens” in 1965 for his album If I Ruled The World: Songs For The Jet Set.
+Tony Bennett recorded “Watch What Happens” on January 4, 1965, for If I Ruled the World: Songs For the Jet Set.
 Don Costa wrote the arrangement.

-“Watch What Happens,” as well as If I Ruled The World: Songs For The Jet Set, is available from Apple Music.
+“Watch What Happens,” as well as If I Ruled the World: Songs For the Jet Set, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Don Costa, If I Ruled The World: Songs For The Jet Set, Jacques Demy, Michel Legrand, Norman Gimbel, Tony Bennett
+Filed Under: Song of the Day Tagged With: Dear Mr. Bennett, Don Costa, If I Ruled The World: Songs For The Jet Set, Isaiah J. Thompson, Jacques Demy, John Pizzarelli, Michael Karn, Michel Legrand, Norman Gimbel, The Umbrellas of Cherbourgh, Tony Bennett

 About This Song